 However, you CAN be a main-street, non-lawyer paralegal with a 1 or 2-page static website and have all of the disclaimers on your site, on your intake paperwork and in your strip mall office window but still act like, quote like and charge fees like a lawyer.

-Cost is the real danger of this group, but they also offer many of the inconveniences of lawyers – you have to go to their offices, fill in a questionnaire in a waiting room full of people, wait in line, squirm through an embarrassing personal interview, wait for them to do the work and do this whole procedure twice in most divorce cases.
+Cost is the real danger of this group, but they also offer many of the inconveniences of lawyers – you have to fill in a questionnaire and squirm through an embarrassing personal interview (post C-19, that is often a remote interview), wait for them to do the work and do this whole procedure twice in most divorce cases.

 The average Main-Street paralegal fee for these truly inconvenient services is $500-$800.
 A clue to whether or not this will be the fee quoted is whether they list their fees in their advertisements or on their 1 or 2-page websites.